GamesCreed

 There is nothing wrong with adding a fresh coat of paint to a classic without messing too much with its inner workings.
 But there is much more to this remaster than just a new façade, as Creative Assembly also tried to bring into the present some of the design choices that looked and worked so well 17 years ago, using all the knowledge, improvements, and experience of more than 10 Total War Games since Rome’s debut.

-For those unfamiliar with the game, Total War Rome: Remastered invites us to build our own Roman empire, for which we must dedicate countless hours to manage a city, create diplomatic relations, bribe factions, and fight against walled empires in sieges.
-It is a truly amazing RTS that does capture the essence of the epic battle of old.
+For those unfamiliar with the game, Total War: Rome Remastered invites us to build our Roman Empire, for which we must dedicate countless hours to manage a city, create diplomatic relations, bribe factions, and fight against walled empires in sieges.
+It is a truly amazing RTS that captures the essence of the epic battle of old.

 Now, for the new additions to Total War: Rome Remastered.
-First things first, the graphic revamp, which tends to be often the most obvious and exciting part of a remaster.
-Total War: Rome runs smoothly in native 4K at 60 FPS, or you can even turn up the heat and run it at 300 fps in 1440p.
-All the unit models have been improved significantly, as have the environment, and the animations.
+First things first, the graphic revamp, which tends to be the most obvious and exciting part of a remaster.
+Total War: Rome runs smoothly in native 4K at 60 FPS, or you can even turn up the heat and run it at 300 FPS in 1440p.
+All the unit models have been improved significantly, as have the environment and the animations.

 Total War: ROME REMASTERED, PC Review, Gameplay, Screenshots

-Additional visual effects have been added and, all in all, the attention to detail is still superb.
+Additional visual effects have been added, and all in all, the attention to detail is still superb.
 Now, in all honesty, this is where opinions are divided because even when you optimize an old game to native 4K most textures still look kind of dated and clunky.
 No matter how much you improve on the old models, they will never look as good as the new ones or those of a remake.
-That being said, the game still looks great, and this graphic uplifting does make justice to a classic.
+That being said, the game still looks great, and this graphic upgrade does justice to a classic.

-Beyond cosmetics, Total War: Rome Remastered’s interfaces also have been improved upon, mainly incorporating elements from the most recent titles, which results in a blend of modern and classic that might be great to some and a bit unsettling to others.
-But there is nothing that a bit getting used to will not resolve.
-The gameplay has also been modified, to approach the game to the most recent installments of the franchise.
+Beyond cosmetics, Total War: Rome Remastered’s interfaces have also been improved upon, mainly incorporating elements from the most recent titles, which results in a blend of modern and classic that might be great to some and a bit unsettling to others.
+But there is nothing that a bit of getting used to will not resolve.
+The gameplay has also been modified to approach the game to the most recent installments of the franchise.

 But for all purists out there who would not dare mess with the classics, the game includes the option to select which new rules you want in and which ones you want out.
 Therefore, you can have only the old game rules, only the new ones, or a mixture of both.